VBenny42/vbenny42.github.io/_posts/2024-12-13-advent-of-code-day13.md

 So now, I can solve this system of linear equations in any way I want to find the combination of `a` and `b` that will reach the prize location.
 Also, there should only be one solution to this system of linear equations, so the "minimum number of tokens" really means just finding the one combination.
+It's a guarantee that the vectors are not scalar multiples of each other, so there can only be one solution.

 I solve this system of linear equations in my `find_cheapest_combination2`
 function: